Why I'm Running

 Ottawa's light rail system is a disaster and our roads are crumbling.
 The 401 is one of the worst traffic nightmares in the world.

 Meeting with so many people in Carleton over the last few months gives me hope.
 I know we can do it.
 I have seen that many people in Carleton feel this same calling to step up, and help rebuild this province from this state of collapse we find it in.
-Our collective passion, drive, intelligence, resolve, will make the difference.
-In the face of catastrophe, of a government that has turned its back on us, of tornadoes and derechos, we will weather the storm.

 Biography